telerik/ajax-docs/getting-started/adding-the-telerik-controls-to-your-project.md

 		<asp:ScriptManager ID="ScriptManager1" runat="server" />

 	>tip If the page is a content page or user control, you can add the ScriptManager to the master or main page.
-For more details about ScriptManager, see [Microsoft's dedicated article](https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.scriptmanager?view=netframework-4.8).
+For more details about ScriptManager, see <a href="https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.scriptmanager?view=netframework-4.8" target="_blank">Microsoft's dedicated article</a>.

     Alternatively, you can use [RadScriptManager](https://docs.telerik.com/devtools/aspnet-ajax/controls/scriptmanager/overview), which extends the standard ScriptManager control and adds more features to it.